-The headline direction is “You must stay at home” which in practice has been explained by the PM as meaning people should leave home only to exercise once a day, travel to and from work where “absolutely necessary”, shop for essential items and to fulfil any medical or care needs.
+The headline direction is “You must stay at home” which in practice has been explained by the PM as meaning people should leave home only to exercise once a day, travel to and from work where “absolutely necessary”, shop for essential items and to fulfill any medical or care needs.

-What work is “absolutely necessary” is not absolutely clear save in relation to “key workers” as a class of front line service providers, namely those people whose jobs are vital to public health and safety during the coronavirus lockdown.
+What work is “absolutely necessary” is not absolutely clear save in relation to “key workers” as a class of front-line service providers, namely those people whose jobs are vital to public health and safety during the coronavirus lockdown.

 Who are our key workers?